jhudson8/react-backbone/tutorials/collection-binding/README.md

-This is a simple progressive tutorial to get familiar with some of react-backbone collection handling mixins and functionality.
+This is a progressive tutorial to get familiar with some of react-backbone collection handling mixins and functionality.

 All mixins referenced have similar model-oriented siblings which can be used by replacing "collection" with "model".
 For example "collectionChangeAware" to "modelChangeAware".